Where to buy Xbox Series X: restock guide for US and UK (updated TODAY)

 Very

 Very is a great place to visit for the new consoles, but it tends to sell out pretty fast so don't expect to see stock available for long.
-Very released stock last weekend that was snapped up by scalpers, but has since cancelled the orders, so standby for more updates from the retailer.
+Very released stock at the end of November that was snapped up by scalpers, but has since cancelled the orders, so standby for more updates from the retailer.
 View Deal

 John Lewis